FarmBot-Docs/farmbot-genesis/v1.6/assembly/electronics.md

 include callout.html
 type="danger"
 title="Beware of electrical shock" content="Remember that once you plug in the power supply, your system will be powered.
-Once powered, you cannot add, remove, or change any motor cables, peripheral cables, stepper drivers, etc, or you risk frying the electronics and/or being electrically shocked.
+Once powered, you cannot add, remove, or change any motor cables, peripheral cables, etc, or you risk frying the electronics and/or being electrically shocked.

 If you need to make any changes, you must first unplug the power supply from the wall.
 This will minimize the risk of electrical shock and the potential to permanently damage your electronics."
 %}

-If everything looks good, and you understand the precautions needed around powered electronics, go ahead and plug the power supply into a GFCI outlet.
+If everything looks good, and you understand the precautions needed around powered electronics, go ahead and plug the power supply into a **GFCI outlet**.

 If an appropriate outlet is not close enough to plug in directly, use an extension cord and the provided green outdoor electrical connection protector.